JLG-Development/C-INTRO/CHP_3_C++/CHP_3_REVIEW_QUESTIONS.README.md

     computation, a singluar statement (1 line expression)) that handles and changes input data to produce desired output data.

+    Examples: -input data ---> 609
+              -Function call square() with 609 submitted as a parameter -square(609) reutrns 609^2(== 370,881)

+    Example2: -input data ---> vector with 100 random integers
+              -Function(computation) bubbleSort(vector) is called
+              -bubbleSort(vector) sorts the vectors using a coed buble sort algorithm & returns the sorted vector.

 [3] What are the three requirements a programmer should keep in mind when expression computations?

 [4] What does an expresion do?

+    An expression is merely a mathematical computation.

 [5] What is the difference between a statement and an expression, as described in this chapter?

+    An expression is a mathematical computation while a statement just refers to some action.
+Statements can be logical checks, functions calls, declaration, etc. Its scope is broader

 [6] What is an lvalue?
 List the operators that require an lvalue.
 Why do these operators, and not the others, require an lvalue?

 [7] What is a constant expression?

+    A constant expression is a var whols value is can be calculated at compile time.
+Not to be confused with a constant, which can be can determined at run time or compile time.

 [8] What is a literal?

+    A literal is a value or data unassigned and unamed in the code but still has a type.
+Often used to initalize variables.
+Examples: 1, "abcd", 9.34

 [9] What is a symbolic constant and why do we use them?

+    "A symbolic constant is a name that represents a fixed value, so it can be used symbollically in code instead of repeating the literal." - ChatGBT

 [10] What is a magic constant?

+    A magic constant is a unobvious(i.e not just number 1) literal value used multiple times in code to calculate computations but is not assigned a variable or a name.
+An example is using the speed of light multiple times but not assigned it to a constant expression variable such as SPEED_LIGHT.

 [11] What are some operators we can use for integers and floating-point values?

+    Some operators that can be used both on integers and floating-point values include, +, -, *, /, ==, >, <, etc.

 [12] What are some operatores that can be used on integers and not flaoting-point values?

+    An operator than can be used on integers and not on a floating-point values would be the modulo(%) operator.

 [13] What are some operators that can be used for strings?